antelle/node-secure-enclave/README.md

 ## Features

+- works with Electron
+- hardware encryption, private keys don't leak
+- shows the password prompt in case of "lockout"
 - no dependencies, no bloatware
 - ≈50k of native code, no javascript
-- works with Electron
-- hardware encryption, private keys don't leak

 ## Requirements